Koooooo-7/echarts4j/README.md

 > Fairy tales are more than true: not because they tell us that dragons exist, but because they tell us that dragons can
 > be beaten. —— Neil Gaiman, Coraline

-TBH, I think use `Java` to build charts is a disaster which should be struggling in the explicit typed hell.
-But it also makes me interest in how to make it close to the `loosely` (I don't mean that you put all things as pure `Object`s :dog:).
-After more experience on [Echarts](https://echarts.apache.org/), and know about many tricks, I'm more curious about how to make it.
-Luckily, recently, time is available, so it comes here.
+To be honest, I believe using `Java` to build charts is a disaster, as it often feels like struggling in the explicit typed hell, accompanied by lengthy lines of code..
+However, it also piques my interest in finding ways to approach it with a more loosely coupled mindset (not just dumping everything as pure `Object`s 🐶).
+With increased experience in [Echarts](https://echarts.apache.org/) and discovering various tricks, I've become even more curious about the possibilities.
+Fortunately, I now have the time to delve into this further. *( contents polished by `ChartGPT-4`)*

 ---